Slane Festival: Controversies

 The Marquess Conyngham insists that the venue be played by rock bands and will not allow so-called 'manufactured bands' such as Westlife, Take That or Boyzone to play at his castle grounds.
 Westlife and Boyzone manager Louis Walsh maintains that Westlife have no interest in playing at Slane, saying a Croke Park concert would be a "dream come true" for his band and that it would be "a far better venue than a field in Meath".

 The 2004 concert attracted protests from the people of Slane, as it was to be held on a Sunday.
 The inhabitants were afraid of repeats of the civil unrest that had occurred the last time a concert was held on a Sunday, in 1984.
 This was due to concert-goers arriving the day before, Saturday, and consuming large amounts of alcohol before the Sunday concert.
 The matter was resolved by postponing the start of the concert and having a notably smaller lineup than other years.

 In 2009, Dublin Bus did not provide enough transport for those who purchased a return ticket, and there were no Garda Síochána near the buses.
 The concert ended between 22.30 and 23:00, yet thousands did not get a bus seat until 03:00.
-Lord Conyngham expected improvements for 2010.

-2013 "Slanegirl" incident

-After the 2013 Eminem concert, photographs were posted to social media websites showing a 17-year-old schoolgirl from the west of Ireland fellating two men in public at the concert and kissing one of them while he fondled her vulva.
-Video footage posted at the YouTube website showed men groping and jeering the girl as she kissed another man, while male and female teenagers encouraged her to fellate him.
-As the images spread quickly and widely across social media sites under the hashtag "#slanegirl," posters directed a barrage of abusive and mocking online comments at the young woman, who became so distraught that she was hospitalized and sedated.
-One of the men pictured in the photographs, a 19-year-old former amateur boxer from Belfast, went into hiding to escape media attention.
-The incident received international publicity, sparking intense debate about issues such as teenage sexual behaviour, double standards, cyberbullying, and slut-shaming.
-Lord Conyngham refused to comment, saying that it would be inappropriate for him to do so.
+After the 2013 Eminem concert, photographs were circulated widely on social media websites under the hashtag "#slanegirl," showing a teenage girl publicly performing oral sex acts on two different men at the venue.
+The incident received international publicity, sparking debate about issues such as teenage sexual behaviour, double standards, cyberbullying, and slut-shaming.
+The girl became so distraught over the publicity that she was hospitalized and sedated.

-The Garda Síochána investigated the incident, while social media companies including Twitter, Facebook, and Instagram moved to curb circulation of the photographs by deleting pages or suspending user accounts for violating their terms of service.
-It later emerged that the girl had reported a sexual assault at the concert venue, unrelated to any incidents depicted online, and that she had been treated at a sexual assault unit.
-Gardaí subsequently confirmed that the girl had given a statement to them in the days following the concert, but said that she had made no official complaint and that no charges would be issued over the matter.